Student FAQ

 The subject matter requires you to focus, practice and remember.
 Before it will allow you to progress to the next quiz, the program requires you to earn 90% or more on each quiz, and 80% or more on each of the periodic review quizzes.
 If you earn less than 90 percent, you must repeat the quiz until you earn 90 percent.

-Why are some quizzes grayed out?
+Why are review quizzes unavailable?

 Why are there short essays on some topics?